The geometry of $C^{1,\alpha}$ flat isometric immersions: A H older continuity toolbox

 \begin{remark} Under the above regularity assumptions on $U$, it can be shown that $c^{k,\alpha}(\overline U)$ is the closure of $C^\infty(\overline U)$ in $C^{k,\alpha}(\overline U)$.
 We will not use this fact in our arguments. \end{remark}

 It is useful to identify the elements of the little H\"older spaces in terms of their modulus of continuity.
-In this regard we state the following well known equivalence, whose proof is presented in Appendix \ref{litmod} for the sake of completeness.
+In this regard we state the following well known equivalence, whose proof is presented for the sake of completeness (see also Appendix \ref{litmod}).

-\begin{proposition} Let $U$ be a bounded (weakly) Lipschitz domain, $0<\alpha< 1$.
+\begin{proposition} Let $U$ be a bounded weakly Lipschitz domain, $0<\alpha< 1$.
 Then the following statements are equivalent. \begin{itemize} \item[(i)] $f\in c^{0, \alpha}(\overline U)$. \item[(ii)] $f: U\to \R$ admits an extension $\tilde f\in c^{0,\alpha} (\R^n)$ and $\tilde f_\e|_U \to f$ in $C^{0,\alpha}(\overline U)$. \item[(iii)] $\omega_{f;U}(r)$ is $o(r^\alpha)$. \item[(iv)] $\displaystyle \lim_{r\to 0} [f]_{0,\alpha;U|r} =0$. \end{itemize} \end{proposition}